-Challenge number Detail of challenge 1 Progress scores for Disadvantaged pupils are lower than non-disadvantaged pupils 2 Significant gaps have developed as a result of missed learning during Covid Lockdowns, particularly in reading.
-3 Low emotional resilience and self-esteem that impacts on the ability of pupils to challenge themselves 4 Significant challenges that often result in lower attendance for disadvantaged pupils.
+Challenge number Detail of challenge 1 Progress scores for Disadvantaged pupils are lower than non-disadvantaged pupils in some year groups.
+2 Significant gaps have developed as a result of missed learning during Covid Lockdowns, particularly in reading.
+3 Low emotional resilience and self-esteem that impacts on the ability of pupils to challenge themselves 4 Significant challenges that often result in lower attendance and poor time keeping for disadvantaged pupils.